Restorative Breathing Review (2026)

 Final Verdict

-The catch is timing and language.
+The other catch is timing and language.
 For the English-speaking, international audience this site is written for, the program is mid-expansion.
-The method is sound and the assets are real, but the English curriculum, community, and support are still being built, and the insurance benefit that makes it so attractive at home does not travel.
+The method is sound and the assets are real, but the English curriculum, community, and support are still being built.
 If you speak German, this is an easy program to recommend looking into.
-If you only speak English, the honest move is to watch the rollout, ask current coaches what they actually got, and go in knowing you are early.
+If you only speak English, watch the rollout, ask current coaches what they actually got, and go in knowing you are early.

 Still unsure?
 Take our 2-minute quiz to find the certification that fits your goals and budget.